 The annual costs of owning a car continue to rise.
-Once you’ve purchased the car, you’re still on the hook for expenses like loan payments, insurance, gas, maintenance, and repairs.
+Once you’ve purchased the car, you’re still on the hook for expenses like loan payments, gas, maintenance, and repairs plus car insurance can be expensive unless you use car insurance comparison.
 When you’re financially responsible for other things, these costs can eat away at your budget.
 That’s why many car owners look for ways to save money.
 One increasingly popular method is by completing your own car maintenance and repairs.

 How DIY Car Maintenance and Repairs Save Money